Frequently Asked Questions

 Q. How much are classes at On The Mic Training?

-The majority of our in studio classes are $525 + GST.
-Students who have attended a free intro night or have finished one of our classes will receive a 10% off discount code for classes valid for two months.
+The majority of our in studio classes range from $525 to $600.
+Students who have attended a free intro night or have finished one of our classes will receive a 10% off discount code for classes valid for one months.
 Our Non-studio and lecture classes range from $150 - $450.
 Prices should be listed on each class page.

 Q. How do I register for classes?